learn-co-curriculum/aws-arrow-functions/README.md

 ```

 Don't worry if you don't completely follow everything that goes on here — we
-will cover advanced iterators in detail later in this section.
+will cover advanced iterators in detail later on.

 ## Instructions

-You are going to write several methods.
+Let's practice writing arrow functions.
 Write your code in the `index.js` file.
 Let the tests guide you through the process.

 ## Conclusion